mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 .. index:: subgroup, center

+As with the symmetric group, pass a list of group elements to the method :meth:`subgroup` to create a subgroup of any permutation group.

 The list of all subgroups of a permutation group is obtained by the :meth:`subgroups` method.
 It returns a list whose 0th element is the trivial subgroup.  ::